achingbrain/ssdp/README.md

 })
 bus.on('error', console.error)

+// this is the type of service we are interested in var usn = 'urn:schemas-upnp-org:service:ContentDirectory:1'

-// search for one type of service bus.search('urn:schemas-upnp-org:service:ContentDirectory:1')
+// search for one type of service bus.search(usn)

-bus.on('urn:schemas-upnp-org:service:ContentDirectory:1', function (service) {
+bus.on('discover:' + usn, function (service) {
-  // receive a notification about one service type
+  // receive a notification when a service of the passed type is discovered

+  bus.on('update:' + service.device.UDN, function (service) {
+    // receive a notification when that service is updated })
 })

 // search for all types of service bus.discover()

-bus.on('urn:schemas-upnp-org:service:ContentDirectory:1', function (service) {
+bus.on('discover:*', function (service) {
-  // receive a notification about all service types
+  // receive a notification about all discovered services })
-})

 // advertise a service